Shay is a beauty blogger with a mass of Iranian hair and endless patience for product testing. She specializes in acne skincare.

 Recently, for the first time in my life, I went to a real, honest-to-goodness dermatologist.
 I was pleasantly surprised because he was not the kind of doctor that pushed expensive products or procedures.
 He advocated simple, natural skincare, which I love.
-One skincare treatment he recommended was so simple, I was surprised I hadn't heard of it before.
+One skincare treatment he recommended was so simple, that I was surprised I hadn't heard of it before.

-The first thing my dermatologist recommended was use of an acidic clay mask.
+The first thing my dermatologist recommended was the use of an acidic clay mask.
 He sold his own variety at his office for a comparatively low fee (for a dermatologist's product), but I knew that, given my financial situation and distance from his office, I would want to find an alternative.
 I looked at the ingredients on the back of the jar I purchased from his office and saw clay, water, and vinegar were the first three ingredients.
-Seems simple enough, right?
+It seems simple enough, right?